sdoxsee/sdoxsee.github.io/blog/_posts/2019-03-27-http-invoker-over-oauth2.md

 {% endhighlight %}

-Ensure your security configuration uses Spring Security's OAuth2 Client and uses OAuth2 Login to protect every endpoint.
+Ensure your security configuration uses Spring Security's OAuth 2.0 Client and uses OAuth 2.0 Login to protect every endpoint.
 When you hit a protected endpoint via a web browser, Spring Security will request authentication and redirect you to its login page.

 {% highlight java %}